 The Visit Salt Lake tourism organization sells a multi-day SuperPass that is good for all of the Salt Lake resorts (Alta, Snowbird, Solitude and Brighton).
 You can mix and match at any of the resorts and the pass is good for fourteen days.
 You purchase the pass in advance, but you don’t need to decide which resort to go to until that very morning.
 This gives you the option to check the snow report before committing.

-They sell three to ten day passes which start at a 14% discount and rises to 18% as you add days.
+They sell three to ten day passes which start at a 24% discount and rises to 31% as you add days.
 The pass also doubles as a free pass for public transportation to the resorts using TRAX light rail and the ski bus.
 It also offers 20-40% equipment rental discounts at all four resorts.
-They have an arrangement with most of the local hotels, so that you can buy the pass along with your hotel stay.
+They have an arrangement with some of the local hotels, so that you can buy the pass along with your hotel stay.

-Fewer stores are offering discount ski passes, but there are still a couple doing it.
+Fewer stores are offering discount ski passes than in the past, but there are still a couple doing it.
 All the stores below are conveniently located on major roads leading to the resorts.

 REI sells discount tickets for Brighton, Deer Valley, Snowbird and Solitude.
 They are located on 33rd south near I215.